baloghe/webapps/README.md

 # webapps
-First adventures in the world of Java Servlets and Server Pages
+First adventures in the world of Java Servlets, Server Pages, Facelets, AJAX calls, Websockets

 <h2>Adventure 0</h2>
 "Pure" webapps without relying on any project management tool (e.g. MAVEN), designed to be copied directly under tomcat when run on localhost...